villagecomputing/studio/README.md

 5. Open command line, run `ngrok http 3000` and copy URL
 6. Navigate to Clerk Webhooks page and add the ngrok URL endpoint, with user filter
 7. Access http://localhost:3000/ and log in

-### Steps for using the API

-1. All API endpoints are documented with Swagger and can be used  at: http://localhost:3000/api-doc